SZLforGithub/laravel-translate-formatter/README.md

 ```

 ### setLocale()
-This function set locale from English to something you want, it's default zh-TW and only zh-TW urrently, welcome to pr!
+This function set locale from English to something you want, it's default zh-TW and only zh-TW currently, welcome to pr!

 ### translate()
 This function will translate the corresponding nouns and return the result.